algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

+The solution guide below provides a full set of instructions on how to put together a intelligent multi language call center solution using Microsoft Cognitive Services and Cortana Intelligence Suite.

-# Contoso Insurance Call Center Demo: How-to Solution Guide
+# Solution Guide

 ## Abstract

-This demo shows a typical call center scenario for a hypothetical company called Contoso Insurance.
+The guide is designed for a typical call center scenario of a hypothetical company called Contoso Insurance.
 Contoso Insurance provides claims, loans and grant services to its customers and customers typically call the company to enquire about the status of these services.
 Contoso Insurance plans to automate their call center for this scenario and reduce the need for human operators.

-The demo utilizes the Speech to Text and LUIS API from Microsoft’s Cognitive Services offering.
+The solution utilizes the Speech to Text and LUIS API from Microsoft’s Cognitive Services offering.
 It supports two languages, English and Chinese.